 29751 Crown Valley Parkway, Laguna Niguel

-CLOSED FOR 2019 DUE TO CONSTRUCTION – The Sprayground at Crown Valley Park in Laguna Niguel is a fun, colorful, multi-sensory water play experience with many water features including fountains, showers, water cannons, and more.
+The splash park at Crown Valley Park in Laguna Niguel is a fun, colorful, multi-sensory water play experience with many water features including fountains, showers, water cannons, and more.
 In addition to this popular water play area, the forest-themed play structures with boulders to climb and monkey bars to swing from are a creative and unique play place for kids to explore.
 The Niguel Botanical Preserve is just steps away so this is a great location for a day of play and exploration.

 Stanton Central Park

 10660 Western Avenue, Stanton

 Stanton Central Park opened in 2016 with a set of great new amenities for the community including a railroad themed playground that is staffed from 8:00 a.m. to 8:00 p.m., a skate park, a butterfly garden, tennis courts, basketball courts, sports fields, an exercise loop, and a splash pad.
 The splash pad is open daily from noon to 5:00 p.m. from Memorial Day through Labor Day.
 Water play features include a water tower, a train car fountain, and water cannons.